cashapp/contour/README.md

 ```
 Will not compile.

-#### Axis Type Saftey
+#### Axis Type Safety
-Contour makes heavy use of inline classes to provide axis type saftey in layouts.
+Contour makes heavy use of inline classes to provide axis type safety in layouts.
 What this means is
 ```kotlin
 toLeftOf { view.top() }
 ```
 will not compile. `toLeftOf {}` requires a `XInt`, and `top()` returns a `YInt`.
 In cases where this needs to be forced, casting functions are made available to `toY()` & `toX()`.

-Inline classes are a lightweight compile time addition that allow this feature with minimal to no performance costs.
+Inline classes are a lightweight compile-time addition that allow this feature with minimal to no performance costs.
 https://kotlinlang.org/docs/reference/inline-classes.html

 ### Circular Reference Debugging